 4. It facilitates point-of-sale selling

-The Shopify Starter plan includes the standard version of Shopify’s POS system, POS Lite, giving merchants a super low-cost way to start selling in person.
+The Shopify Starter plan includes the standard version of Shopify’s POS system, giving merchants a super low-cost way to start selling in person.

 5. It lets you add ecommerce features to any website